tattwamasiray/Fraudlent-Transactions/README.md

 **Key Data Insights:**

-In this step, we consolidated two Kaggle CSV files and conducted data exploration using Tableau Public, yielding the following key insights:
+In this step, I consolidated two Kaggle CSV files and conducted data exploration using Tableau Public, yielding the following key insights:

-1. Only 0.52% of the dataset contained fraudulent transactions, in line with the Markov model's assumption of a fraudulent transaction every 7 days.
+1. Only 0.52% of the dataset contained fraudulent transactions, in line with the model's assumption of a fraudulent transaction every 7 days.
 2. Gender distribution was evenly split between both fraudulent and non-fraudulent transactions.
 3. The "Gas_Transport" category had the highest transaction volume, but "Grocery_POS" topped the list for fraudulent transactions.
 4. Regular transactions exhibited a cyclic pattern, peaking in December due to holiday spending.
 They were most common on Mondays, occurring from midday to midnight.